Secrets to successful investing

 Geopolitical events like conflicts, elections, and tensions between countries can affect financial markets.
 They often lead to short‑term volatility, which means the value of your investments, including pensions, can move up or down quickly.

 The important thing to remember is that these effects are usually temporary, and markets often recover.
+The chart below shows how this has happened over the past 30 years.
 Investing is designed for the long term, which helps smooth out these short‑term ups and downs.

 News headlines can feel unsettling, but short‑term volatility is a normal part of investing.
 Markets have been through similar periods many times and usually adapt or recover quickly.